Common Health Problems in English Setter (With Cost Estimates)

 Wellness Monitoring and Early Detection for English Setter

 Early detection dramatically reduces treatment costs for English Setter.
-Conditions like Orthopedic Conditions caught early may cost $300-$1,000 to manage versus $3,000-$8,000+ once advanced.
+Conditions like skeletal and joint concerns caught early may cost $300-$1,000 to manage versus $3,000-$8,000+ once advanced.
 Build a monitoring routine: weigh your English Setter monthly, check eyes, ears, teeth, and skin weekly, and note any changes in behavior or eating patterns.
 Schedule blood panels and wellness screenings at least annually for adult English Setter dogs and semi-annually once they enter the senior portion of their 12 years lifespan.
 Discuss breed-specific genetic testing with your veterinarian—DNA tests ($100-$300) can identify predispositions before symptoms manifest, enabling preventive strategies that reduce lifetime health costs.
 Keep all health records organized and accessible so any veterinarian can quickly review your English Setter's history.

 Best for Health Cost Predictability